krgko/learning-proof-of-stake-with-golang/README.md

       ```bash
       T = Tb * S * Se

-      Tb = the base target value calc by multiple of block's target value and amount of time that required to forge that block
+      Tb = the base target value calc by multiplying the previous block's target value and amount of time that required to forge that block
       S = time in seconds
       Se = coin at stake
       ```